Akhlaquea01/Node_MongoDb/Readme.md

 13. **socket.io** (^4.7.5):
     - Socket.IO is a JavaScript library that enables real-time, bidirectional communication between web clients and servers.Real-time Communication, Cross-platform Compatibility, WebSocket Support, Fallback Options, Event-Based Model, Room and Namespace Support, Error Handling, Scalability, Middleware Support, Authentication.

+13. **swagger-jsdoc** (6.2.8):
+    - swagger-jsdoc is an npm package that simplifies the process of generating Swagger documentation for Node.js applications.
+It allows developers to document their APIs using JSDoc comments directly within their code.
+These comments are then parsed by swagger-jsdoc to generate a Swagger specification in JSON format.
+By integrating swagger-jsdoc into their development workflow, developers can maintain their API documentation alongside their codebase, ensuring consistency and accuracy..

+13. **swagger-ui-express** (5.0.0):
+    - swagger-ui-express provides middleware for Express.js applications to serve Swagger UI.Swagger UI is a user-friendly interface that allows developers and consumers to interact with the API documentation.
+It provides features such as endpoint exploration, request and response examples, and API testing directly from the browser.